tihana-gray/pands-mywork/pands-weeklytasks/README.md

 - The values are stored in amount1 and amount2.
 The program prompts the user to enter 2 money amounts in cents, takes the input as a string and converts it into an integer.\
 `input()` is used to take user input as a string.\
 `int()` converts the input into an integer because it needs a numerical value.\
-📚 Source:
+📚 Reference:
 - https://www.geeksforgeeks.org/python-input-function/
 - https://docs.python.org/3/library/functions.html#int

 2. **Adding the Values:**
 - The 2 values are added together.
 The sum is stored in the total_cents variable.\
-📚 Source:
+📚 Reference:
 - https://www.w3schools.com/python/python_howto_add_two_numbers.asp

 3. **Formatting as Euros:**
 - Converting cents to euros and formating the output.
 The total cents are converted to euros by dividing by 100.
 The result is formatted to two decimal places using an f-string to get the right currency format.\
-📚 Source:
+📚 Reference:
 - https://stackoverflow.com/questions/33861401/convert-cents-to-euro
 - https://stackoverflow.com/questions/1995615/how-can-i-format-a-decimal-to-always-show-2-decimal-places
 - https://www.w3schools.com/python/python_string_formatting.asp